CS340-21/oss/gchannin.md

 Sprint 3:

 1. Issue 118: https://github.com/Amriaa/Blink-and-Sink-Frontend
-This repository's pngpread.c file and pngrutil.c file do not seem to have locations tagged with vulnerability fix commits.
-It follows that the vulnerabilities still existed and the files should be updated.
-I checked the files that are still in the repo and the associated commits.
+This repositories pngpread.c file has a large number of changes.
+I am afraid to change it because I am concerned I might create a cascade of errors.
+Similarly, this repositories pngrutil.c file has a large number of changes, too many for me to deal with at once.

 2. Issue 966: https://github.com/MokshChoudhary/Drishti
-Likewise, this repository's pngpread.c file and pngrutil.c file also do not seem to have locations tagged with vulnerability fix commits.
-It follows that the vulnerabilities still existed and the files should be updated.
-I checked the files that are still in the repo and the associated commits.
+This repositories pngpread.c file has only one change.
+The change is an approximately 20 line change.
+This repositories pngrutil.c file has a large number of changes, so I decided not to tackle all the issues.

+Sprint 4: